kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

   the required `.static.k8s.io` suffix appended.

 `ByName` depends on the pre-existing practice of ordering mutating webhooks by configuration name.
-That practice is a footgun, but it is an existing one; this option preserves it for migration rather than endorsing it. `StaticFirst` remains the default precisely so that the ordering guarantee for platform-level policies is not silently weakened.
+Ordering dependencies are not recommended, but are enabled and supported by existing REST-based behavior; this option preserves it for migration. `StaticFirst` remains the default precisely so that the ordering guarantee for platform-level policies is not silently weakened.

 Only mutating webhooks get this option:

-- Validating webhooks and `ValidatingAdmissionPolicy` are evaluated in parallel against the same input, so their relative order is not observable.
+- Validating webhooks and `ValidatingAdmissionPolicy` are evaluated in parallel against the same input, so ordering dependencies between them cannot exist.
 - `MutatingAdmissionPolicy` explicitly documents that no deterministic order exists between multiple mutating admission policies, and requires a reinvocation policy to be specified, so manifest-based policies staying first is consistent with its documented contract.